8 Sickle Cell Disorder Mutations, Lab Techniques, Integration

 Session Level Objectives (SLOs): after completing the session, students will be able to:

-1. Types of Mutations: Correlate gene mutations with effects on protein expression, structure and function.
+SLO 1.
+Describe the effect of common beta globin gene mutations on hemoglobin structure and function.

 SLO1 Quiz1 SLO1 Quiz2

-SLO1: Correlate gene mutations with effects on protein expression, structure and function.
+SLO1: Describe the effect of common beta globin gene mutations on hemoglobin structure and function.

 There are two primary types of changes, or mutations, that occur in DNA.
 The first type of change is a base substitution.
 When a base substitution occurs, one letter of DNA is changed to another letter, for example A -> G. The second type of mutation is the insertion/deletion mutation, or indel mutation, in which the number of letters in a DNA sequence increases or decreases, for example GATC -> GAC (1 base deletion) or GATC -> GAATC (1 base insertion).
 A specific type of indel mutation is a base repeat expansion mutation, wherein a repeated number of bases is increased, for example CCG36 -> CCG42, which would be the addition of 6 new CCG repeats for a total of 18 new nucleotides.